WebSMART Upgrades this week

 4. You will be prompted to enter the temporary passcode provided to you by ITS.
 VM will alert you that the passcode is expiring prompting you to enter a new passcode.
 Please remember this new passcode for future VM access.

-5. VM will guide you through the rest of the setup with step-by-step instructions.
+5. VM will guide you through the rest of the set up with step-by-step instructions.
 After setting the new passcode, you will be asked to record your name, and record a greeting.

 Important Notes: